sunilpandey/spread-operator/README.md

 ```

 ### Creating function with unlimited parameters
-Sometimes we get requirement of creating function which number of parameters can be specified in advance.
+Sometimes we get requirement of creating function which number of parameters can't be specified in advance.
 Finding maximum value is one example of it.
-Spread operators helps in defining a method having unlimited number of arguments.
+Spread operators helps in defining a method having unlimited number of arguments very neatly.
 I am going to present example of function which finds maximum number out of provided n numbers.
 ```typescript
     // Unlimited parameters
     const maximumValue = (...numbers: number[]) => {